juleshansen/oop/pair/pair.md

 5\.
 We are now going to draw `circle1`.
 Create an empty `list` that you call `shapelist` and put `circle1` into that list.
 Use `gui.draw()` to draw `shapelist`.
 It should display as below.

+**Note**: `x` and `y` are defined as coordinates of pixels on a computer screen.
+Then x increase from left to right, and y increase from top to bottom.

 <img src="img/gui_draw_circle1.png" width=320/>

 ### Creating instances of the `Circle` class